Sign in for exclusive products and special discounts.

 Elementary Curriculum Guide

-All MCT language arts texts are based on the belief that children need challenging, classical academics and that academics are inherently exciting.
+All MCT language arts texts are based on the belief that students need challenging, classical academics and that academics are inherently exciting.
 But what are the principles of a powerful academic program of language arts?
 How do the MCT texts fit together?
 What is the sequence of instruction?

 Start with Grammar